tustin2121/James_Somerton_Transcripts/_videos/pW_RjbZYi1s.md

 # Whole Video Transcript

-this video is brought to you by my patrons if you'd like to support my channel and get access to extras like audio commentaries a patron exclusive podcast and uncut videos you can join by clicking the link in the description over the last several years there have been demands for more lgbtq representation in Hollywood movies but something that many people don't know is that the first movie to ever win best picture at the Academy Awards was also the first major Hollywood film
+this video is brought to you by my patrons if you'd like to support my channel and get access to extras like audio commentaries a patron exclusive podcast and uncut videos, you can join by clicking the link in the description.

+ over the last
+several years there have been demands for more lgbtq representation in Hollywood movies but something that many people don't know is that the first movie to ever win best picture at the Academy Awards was also the first major Hollywood film